Manitoba

 POLICY STATEMENT

-Reference checks are conducted before appointment to verify the assessed merits of the qualified candidate and to further assess past performance.
+A reference check is a personal investigation, conducted before appointment to verify the assessed merits of the qualified candidate, to further assess past performance, and to verify their reliability and suitability for appointment.

 PRACTICES

 Reference checks are normally conducted by the selection board chair.
 However, where appropriate, an alternate selection board member may conduct reference checks.
 The selection board member conducting the reference checks must document and sign the reference check template and notes.
 The chair of the selection board is responsible for ensuring that reference checks are conducted fairly and consistently in a manner that meets legislated and policy requirements.
 The reference checks must be verified by the selection board chair prior to an offer being made.
-In cases where the selection board chair does not have delegated staffing authority, a delegated staffing authority is required to review the results of the reference checks and sign the selection board summary report.

 Procedural requirements for conducting reference checks